Emanuel Tov

 Emanuel Tov (עמנואל טוב; born Menno Toff, 15 September 1941) is a Dutch–Israeli biblical scholar and linguist, emeritus J. L. Magnes Professor of Bible Studies in the Department of Bible at the Hebrew University of Jerusalem.
-He has been intimately involved with the Dead Sea Scrolls for many decades, and from 1991, he was appointed Editor-in-Chief of the Dead Sea Scrolls Publication Project.
+He has been intimately involved with the Dead Sea Scrolls for many decades, and from 1991, he was appointed editor-in-chief of the Dead Sea Scrolls Publication Project.

 Biography

 Emanuel Tov was born in Amsterdam, the Netherlands on 15 September 1941, during the Nazi German occupation.
 During the Holocaust, when Tov was one year old, his parents Juda (Jo) Toff and Toos Neeter were deported to concentration camps, and they entrusted him to the care of a Christian family, and following the war he grew up with his uncle Juda Koekoek and aunt Elisabeth Koekoek-Toff as one of their children.

-From age 14, he was active in the Zionistic youth movement Habonim and served as one of its leaders.
+From age 14, he was active in Habonim Dror, a Labour Zionist youth movement, and served as one of its leaders.
 At age 18, the movement motivated him to go to Israel for training as a leader and in 1960 he became the general secretary of that movement in the Netherlands.
 In 1961, he immigrated to Israel.

 Emanuel Tov is married to Lika (née Aa).
 Tov and Lika have three children (a daughter Ophira, and two sons, Ariel and Amitai) and four granddaughters.